 Copy this table.
 Form groups to discuss and list on the copy your democratic and human rights in school, at home and in the community.
 One example is provided.

 Human and Democratic Rights

-At school At home In the community
+At school At home In the commu In the community

-?
 1 To be cared for by parents or guardians

 2

 3

 4